2015 All Stars match

-The 2015 All Stars Match was the fifth annual representative exhibition match played between the Indigenous All Stars and the NRL All Stars.
+The 2015 All Stars Match was the fifth annual representative exhibition match played between the Indigenous All Stars and the NRL All Stars on the Gold Coast, Queensland, Australia.
 It was held on 13 February 2015, returning from a one-year hiatus.

 The Indigenous side was selected through public voting which lasted from 1 December 2014 through to 9 January 2015.
 The NRL side wasn't voted on by the public, as in previous games, but selected by the team's coach, Wayne Bennett.
 Both sides were officially announced on 19 January.

 Preceding games included a touch football game between an Indigenous and Australian sides which featured rugby league legend Scott Prince, won 5-4 by the Indigenous team, a QLD Under 16s Indigenous All Stars vs. NSW Under 16s Indigenous All Stars game, drawn 24-24 and the Women's All Stars exhibition match which was won by the NRL Women's All Stars 26-8.